Apr 12, 2019

 As part of your savings plan, experts also recommend creating a rainy-day fund.
 It’s a savings account that should contain between three and six months worth of expenses for unexpected events, such as medical care, car repairs, or even a lay-off.
 After you have your rainy-day money set aside, you can use the rest of your savings for other goals—such as a summer vacation.

 The more you can automate your savings, the more you can potentially save, according to economists.
-Stash has a set of savings tools for that: Auto-Stash.
+Stash has a set of savings tools for that: Recurring Transactions.
 They can help you automate savings.

-While Auto-Stash has three features that can help you save money, one called Set-Schedule lets you automatically transfer money into your Stash accounts.
+While Recurring Transactions has two features that can help you save money, one called Auto-Invest lets you automatically transfer money into your Stash accounts.
 You select the amount you want to set aside, when, and how often you want to set it aside, and whether you’d like Stash to automatically invest it in your ETFs and stocks, or simply place the money in your cash account.
 And you can use your cash account to start saving for a summer vacation.

 Stash wants to be your financial partner, and we want to help you meet your financial goals, including saving, investing, and building wealth.